garrandall/popular-music-data/tracks/hope-twista-faith-evans.md

 You can be wrong if it's you doubting
 With the faith of a mustard seed you can move mountains And only the heavenly father can ease the hurt
-Just let it go and keep prayin on your knees in church!!
+Just let it go and keep prayin on your knees in church!
 And let's HOPE